wustep/ai-explorations/tic-tac-toe/prompts-1.md

 - nat.dev Playground using GPT-4
 - Be sure to use "\n---BOB: X on [position]\n---\n" for your player inputs.
 - 0 temperature, max length > 1000, top P 1, frequency penalty 0, presence penalty 0, number of samples: 1.
-- This is a fairly heavily modified version from Manifold user Peter Bukukliev here](https://manifold.markets/hmys/200m-subsidy-will-a-prompt-be-disco#FKqhsAdzSTWtKU9MaLOP)!
+- This is a fairly heavily modified version from [Manifold user Peter Bukukliev here](https://manifold.markets/hmys/200m-subsidy-will-a-prompt-be-disco#FKqhsAdzSTWtKU9MaLOP)!

 ```
 These are your system instructions.
 Follow this very carefully.